PPL » Navigation » Speed and Velocity

 (c) Indicated Airspeed (IAS);

-Indicated airspeed is the speed of an aircraft relative to the air mass it is flying in.
+Indicated airspeed is the speed of an aircraft relative to the air mass it is flying through.

-The system uses the difference between the total pressure (measured by the pitot tube) and the static pressure (measured by the static vents) to determine the dynamic pressure which is converted to an airspeed reading.
+IAS is determined using the pitot-static system, which measures the difference between total pressure (from the pitot tube) and static pressure (from the static vents) to calculate dynamic pressure.
+This dynamic pressure is then converted into an airspeed reading.

 (d) Calibrated Airspeed (CAS);